RcppCore/rcpp-gallery/_posts/2013-01-04-armadillo-eigenvalues.md

 calculations and decompositions.

-And with facilities that were added to Rcpp in the 0.10.* release series, this effectively becomes a one-liner!
+And with facilities that were added to Rcpp in the 0.10.* release series, this effectively becomes a one-liner of code!
+(Nitpickers will note that there are also one include statement, two attributes declarations and the function name itself.)